Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 All information.
 As "Error and Warnings" but also includes some informative messages on Akeeba Backup's backup process.

 All Information and Debug.
 This is the recommended setting for reporting bugs.
 It is the most verbose level, containing developer-friendly information on Akeeba Backup's operation.
-This is what we need to help you in case of a problem.
-This will also create a 2-5Mb log file on most sites, so you should only use this until you have achieved consistently valid backup archives creation.
+Please take a backup using this log level before requesting support from us.

 The configured host name of your site.